-Subsequent to year end, the Company's office premise lease was terminated by the Landlord due to non-payment of the Master Lease obligations by the sub-tenants.
-At the time, Gold Reach Resources Ltd. was current in all of its sublease obligations.
+During June 2014, the Company's office premise sublease was terminated by the Landlord due to non-payment of the Master Lease obligations by the head lease tenants.
+At the time, the Company was current in all of its sublease obligations to the head lease tenant.

-The Company signed a new lease agreement with an effective date of June 1, 2014 for a term of 28 months expiring September 26, 2016.
-The Company's lease commitments for the total annual basic lease rate and operating costs spanning the fiscal 2015 and the 2 additional years thereafter are as follows:
+The Company signed a new lease agreement with an effective date of June 1, 2014 for a term of 30 months expiring September 30, 2016.
+The Company's remaining lease commitments for the total annual basic lease rate and operating costs for the 18 months ending September 30, 2016 are as follows: